Technigo/project-guess-who/README.md

 ## The problem

-I approached the problem by watching the lessons and some googling.
+I approached the problem by watching lessons and some googling.
 Did the Iterations 1-6 to get some guidance, didn't really plan that much since a lot was set up already.
 A lot of conditionals used for arrays and objects.
 Did a counter for number of guesses.
 Changed some appearance on characters and added some more attributes.
 And some win/lose sound.

 If I had more time I would've liked to add a timer and personalize the board with something else.